-He strongly contributed to the elucidation of the endocannabinoid membrane transport mechanism and the development of SERIs of first and second generation.
-Andrea is co-inventor on a granted patent covering SERIs of first generation in the US.
+He strongly contributed to the elucidation of the endocannabinoid membrane transport mechanism and the development of SERIs of the first and second generation.
+Andrea is co-inventor on a granted patent covering SERIs of the first generation in the US.

-Before joining the University of Bern, Andrea worked for almost 2 years as a scientific advisor in the corporate marketing of Chiesi Pharmaceuticals (Parma, Italy), where he acquired hands-on experience in preclinical and clinical drug development.
+Before joining the University of Bern, Andrea worked for almost two years as a scientific advisor in the corporate marketing of Chiesi Pharmaceuticals (Parma, Italy), where he acquired hands-on experience in preclinical and clinical drug development.

 Board of Directors

-Prof. Jutta Heim, Chairperson of the Board
+Prof. Dr. Jutta Heim, Chairperson of the Board